Rullbenga/rg_master/_posts/19/dec/2019-12-23-web-analytics-why-you-need-them-to-succeed-google-analytics-wordpress-tutorial.md

 - New or returning visitors
 - Highest web traffic times

-All of these things can help you get to know your audience better, which can help you optimize your content to help them understand what you're trying to explain.
+Becoming familiar with all this information can help you get to know your audience.
+This can make it easier for you to write content that easier to  relate to.

 ## [Google Analytics](https://analytics.google.com)